Gyoneta/pokemonCardGame/README.md

 # pokemonCardGame

-[IT IS NOT INTENDED TO BE USED FOR REASONS OTHERS THAN STUDYING]
+[IT IS NOT INTENDED TO BE USED FOR REASONS OTHER THAN STUDYING]

 Just a simple card game to learn and test my skills